FAQs for web design, SEO, hosting, etc

 Does my website have to be built using WordPress? ⇨

-These website builder tools can be really good to get to online cheaply, and even allow you to make some of the updates to the website yourself.
+Website builders such as WordPress and other tools can be really good to get to online cheaply, and even allow you to make some of the updates to the website yourself.
 But there are limitations, many of them can be slow on mobile phones, and depending on your needs and what you want to achieve with your website, you might find those limitations hold you back or cause problems.

 Will my website work properly on a mobile phone? ⇨